-Things have vastly improved, though.
-Thanks to the relatively new introduction of smart cams in the home, the choice of baby monitors has vastly expanded.
-While these aren’t dedicated baby cams, and you should always consider using them alongside - rather than instead of - a traditional baby monitor, they offer a viable solution rather than a substandard one.
+While these aren't dedicated baby cams, and you should always consider using them alongside – rather than as replacements for – a traditional baby monitor, they offer a viable solution rather than a substandard one.

-This buying guide is a mix of traditional baby cameras and smart camera solutions.
-Each camera in this guide has been tested on one of TR’s honorary babies both in the day and the night, at long and short distance in a house.
+This buying guide has a number of suggestions that range from traditional baby cameras and monitors to smart home camera solutions.
+Each product in this guide has been tested with the help of one of TR’s honorary babies both in the day and the night, at long and short distance in a house.

-Here’s our pick of cameras to keep a watchful eye of your bundle of joy.
+Here’s our pick of best baby monitors and cameras to keep a watchful eye of your bundle of joy.

 Philips Avent uGrow Smart Baby monitor